VolShyn/VolShyn.github.io/_finance/basic.md

    * And also, $5 every year as interest (like getting a thank-you slice of cake each year).

 Bonds vs stocks:
 * Bonds don't give you ownership of the issuer, like stocks do.
 You're just a lender.
 * Bonds are generally considered less risky than stocks, but the payoff is also usually lower.

+**Zero-coupon bond** (discount bond) - type of bonds without periodic interest payments (so-called _coupons_).

-There are many types of bonds, however, we are interested only in parameters of bond.
+Tbh, there are many types of bonds, however, we are interested only in the parameters of bonds.

 **Clean price**: Base price of the bond, pure value based on what you'll get in the future (payments and payback)